"Redux" is a software engineering tool that might be described as "Goal, Operator-Oriented Programming" (GOOP).

 Redux was developed by attempting to solve a variety of design and planning problems using combinations of forward chaining, backward chaining, frames, and truth maintenance with dependency-directed backtracking.
 The observation was that what had become planning in the late 80's in AI was too restricted a formalism for a wide variety of problems.
 And also, a model for the use of a TMS was required.
 The general idea of simply recording the firing of a forward-chaining rule by adding the rule consequent as a node in a TMS network justified by the set of antecedents was clearly not sufficient as evidenced by the failure of numerous systems.
 The Redux Prime decision model provided semantics for the use of a TMS, and especially dependency-directed backtracking.

 One of the primary functions of DDB in Redux is to ensure that the planner never loops in resolving either constraint violations or goal blocks.
 A related function is to ensure that the planner is notified when an earlier discarded operator application might again be applicable because the conditions for conflict that caused its removal no longer apply.
-This is very useful for distributed design, even in simple cases.

 Redux is especially useful for incremental replanning and any general design problem that in which assumptions may be made about design decisions that may later turn out not to be true, and in which there are general constraints that may be violated as operators are applied in an attempt to satisfy goals.
 (In Redux goals are initially unsatisfied and constraints are initially not violated.)
-Ultimately, Redux is not a complete planner but rather a programming language supported by a notification system that is useful for a large class of problems.
+Ultimately, Redux is not a complete planner but rather a programming technology supported by a notification system that is useful for a large class of problems.

-The core citation for Redux is "Constrained Decision Revision," Proc.
-AAAI-92.
+[2] "Constrained Decision Revision," Proc.
+AAAI-92